Paulo Centurión: Universidad San Carlos

-With the 2015–16 season already underway, he receives an offer from Universidad San Carlos and signs a six-month contract for the club on 6 October 2015 which includes a six-month extension to play the Clausura.
-4 days later he officially makes his debut away to Cobán Imperial, being subbed in at the start of the second half of a 2–2 draw.
+With the 2015–16 season already underway, he receives an offer from Universidad San Carlos and signs a six-month contract for the club on 6 October 2015, which includes a six-month extension to play the 2016 Clausura.
+Four days later he officially makes his debut away to Cobán Imperial, being subbed in at the start of the second half of a 2–2 draw.

-A week later, the club traveled to the Quetzaltenango Department where it faced Xelajú MC; Centurion was included in the starting 11, but they lost the match 1–0.